-- 5.11 The DSL is responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and that appropriate training needs are identified. - 5.12 The DSL will be primarily responsible for considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+- 5.14 The DSL is responsible for ensuring that all Trust staff members and volunteers are aware of our policy and the procedure they need to follow.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and that appropriate training needs are identified. - 5.15 The DSL will liaise with the Designated Officer from the Local Authority in the event of an allegation of abuse being made against a member of Trust staff.

-The Safeguarding Link Governor
+The Safeguarding Link Trustee